 Kulturelle Filmförderung Mecklenburg-Vorpommern supported the story about organic agriculture and land use policies in Germany with a small research grant.
 Kulturelle Filmförderung supports scripts, project development, production and sales of independent creatives in the film industry of Mecklenburg-Vorpommern.

+Punkt Award for Science Journalism provided less than 40% of the travel costs for the story about the continuing drought in California.
 The Punkt Award for Science Journalism aims to promote the debate in society about science and innovation.
 It is an initiative by acatech, the National Academy of Science and Engineering. acatech represents the interests of the German scientific and technological communities, at home and abroad.
 It is autonomous, independent and a non-profit organization.
 As a working academy, acatech supports policy-makers and society, providing qualified technical evaluations and forward looking recommendations.
 The Punkt Award is judged by an independent jury of media professionals.

+The ifa supported our participation at the World of Matter exhibition in Montreal and Minneapolis, and the LandRush exhibition at the Centre national de l’audiovisuel (CNA) in Dudelange, Luxemburg.
 The ifa (Institut für Auslandsbeziehungen) is committed to peaceful and enriching coexistence between people and cultures worldwide.
 It promotes art and cultural exchange in exhibitions, dialogue and conference programs.
 As a competence centre for international cultural relations, ifa connects civil societies, cultural practices, art, media and science.
 The ifa has a global network and counts on long-term cooperation.
 It is supported by the Federal Foreign Office of the Federal Republic of Germany, the state of Baden-Württemberg and its capital Stuttgart.